Jamcha123/Pre-News/README.md

     - Brave Search API

-    - Ollama Search API

     - Perplexity Search API

-    - OpenAI Search API

-Then OpenAI compiles all the data and lists the outcomes (you inputed) from least to most likely using the search results.
+Then OpenAI GPT-4.1 model compiles all the data and lists the outcomes (you inputed) from least to most likely using the search results.

+types of APIs:

+   1. Free API for summarizing news

+   2. Basic API for finding every person      mentioned in the news, $0.10/request

+   3. Pro API for ranking outcomes based on likelihood,$0.20/request

 Disclaimer: Newsly cannot predict perfectly and should take it as a grain of salt